Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: Discussion

-Each LPF TM is electrically isolated from its surrounding with no detectable discharging path.
+\textit{Electrostatic forces from GRS electronics}---Each LPF test mass is electrically isolated from its surrounding with no detectable discharging path.
 Thus an event of charging because of cosmic rays \cite{PhysRevLett.118.171101,armano_characteristics_2018} or any other source of particles, would show up as a step in $\Delta g$, quite incompatible with the observed finite-impulse glitches.

-In addition, all surfaces facing the TM are conducting and grounded, and would not accumulate free charge.
+In addition, all surfaces facing the test masses are conducting and grounded, and would not accumulate free charge.

-Still, glitches may be produced by spurious voltage transients in the electronics we use to control the TMs.
-More specifically, the mentioned electrodes facing the $x$-faces of the TM, are all driven by separate amplifiers.
-A voltage glitch in one of these amplifiers would certainly produce a force on the TM.
+Still, glitches may be produced by spurious voltage transients in the electronics we use to control the test masses.
+More specifically, the mentioned electrodes facing the $x$-faces of the test masses, are all driven by separate amplifiers.
+A voltage glitch in one of these amplifiers would certainly produce a force on the test mass.

 However, a single-electrode event like this would also generate a torque around $z$, with a lever arm $|r_\phi|=\SI{11}{mm}$, which is the main reason why we have searched for a torque component to the detected force glitches as explained in Sec.~\ref{sec:torque}.